ligato/docs/docs/user-guide/concepts.md

 vpp#
 ```

-Here we get into trouble, since the output of the `show l2fib verbose` is still the same:
+Here is where we get into trouble, since the output of the `show l2fib verbose` is still the same:
 ```bash
 vpp# sh l2fib verbose
     Mac-Address     BD-Idx If-Idx BSN-ISN Age(min) static filter bvi         Interface-Name